Rufus Mayfield: Activism/Destiny-Pride, Inc.

-In 1967, Mayfield became the chairman of Destiny-Pride, Inc. Upon its establishment, the organization helped to employ nearly 1,400 black youths in the rougher parts of D.C..
-Workers were paid between $56 to $100 weekly; this may not have not been the most luxurious job, but it was enough to keep them off the streets.
+In 1967, Mayfield became the chairman of Destiny-Pride, Inc. Upon its establishment, the organization helped to employ nearly 1,400 black youths in the rougher parts of D.C.
+Workers were paid between $56 and $100 weekly; this may not have not been the most luxurious job, but it was enough to keep them off the streets.
 Work done entailed cleaning over 1,400 city streets, 1,200 alleys and killing over 25,00 rats.
 On weekends, 600 youths worked 13 hours while attending school full-time during the week.

 When the organization first launched, Destiny- Pride, Inc. was only able to secure $300,000 in government funding just to “carry them” through the summer.
 When they asked for more, Virginia Republican, Joel Broyhill of House District of Columbia, implied that Mayfield couldn't even be trusted with the money.
 After gaining the support of nearly 30,000 signatures on a petition, Destiny-Pride, Inc.’s funding went up to an impressive $2.3 million for the following years to come.

 Mayfield started the organization after experiencing the effects of police brutality and how it effects the perception of both whites on blacks, and blacks on themselves.
 Mayfield was only 17 when his best friend, Clarence Booker, was shot in the back during an altercation with a police officer.
 The pair were fighting over a 29¢ box of cookies which the officer thought Booker was stealing.
 During the altercation, Mayfield pleaded with Booker to let go of the officer's gun because he believed there was no reason for the officer to shoot him over a 29¢ box of cookies.
 Booker was dead on site; however, when Mayfield made attempts at visiting his friend in the hospital, he was told Booker only received bruises from the incident and had been charged with assaulting an officer.
 The next day, Mayfield's mother had informed him about Booker's death.
 This news sparked motivation in Mayfield to get justice for his friend.

 During their attempts to get the officer indicted, Mayfield led several protests in which numerous kids were involved.
 One of the protests involved a hearse, provided by a local funeral home, with a coffin on top in remembrance of Booker.
 Marion Barry, who happened to be boycotting the D.C. transit system at the time, and Sterling Tucker, who was in charge of the Urban League helped to create a large group of other DC activists in efforts to get Officer Rull indicted.
 Despite their efforts, he was never charged with anything.